yaritaft/my_calendar/README.md

 # Constraints

-The component is working in 1920 x 1080 resolution and 1280 x 720 resolutions.
+The component is working on 1920 x 1080 and 1280 x 720 resolutions.

 # Improvements